rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 Taking inspiration from Dan Pink's [AMP framework](https://www.danpink.com/books/drive/), Paloma Medina's [BICEPS framework](https://www.palomamedina.com/biceps) and this [excellent blog post](https://cate.blog/2017/03/23/running-a-manager-feedback-cycle/) by Cate Huston, I created a set of 65 feedback questions.
 Yes, that's a lot of questions but I wanted to be thorough.
 I designed these as multiple-choice so they are easy to answer and don't require a lot of time.

 Here's the list.
-Hope this helps.
+Feel free to use it in your own teams.

 ### General